rachelcarmena/rachelcarmena.github.io/_posts/2019-01-09-advocate-an-idea-and-the-opposite-one.md

 On the other hand, I gave [a talk about being open-minded](/2018/07/05/be-open-minded-my-friend.html) a few months ago, because we tend to have strong views about subjects like TDD, pull requests, pair programming or branching, among others.

-We consider them good or bad with no shades of gray, because of the cognitive distortion "Black and White" Thinking.
+We consider them good or bad with no shades of gray, because of the cognitive distortion Polarized Thinking.
 At that time, I proposed a _journey_ with different perspectives about each subject in order to be open-minded.
 Now, I'm proposing this _game_ based on debate competition rules with a different format.

-## Black and White session rules
+## Supporters/Detractors game rules

 ### The subject

 There are two options:

 * The subject is part of the session proposal.
-For example: "Black and White session about pull requests".
+For example: "Supporters/Detractors game about pull requests".
 * The subject is decided by attendees of the session.
-In that case, the session proposal will be: "Black and White session".
+In that case, the session proposal will be: "Supporters/Detractors game".

 ### Participants